Experience | Spirit | Conservation

 Our program is an elephantastic way for you to get hands on experience and make a real difference to the lives of our elephants.
-Stay in the most exciting, innovative, working elephant village in Asia, dedicated to conserving elephants, only one hour from Bangkok.
+Where excellent husbandry and welfare come first.
+Stay in the most exciting, innovative, working elephant village in Asia with over 60 elephants!
+Dedicated to conserving elephants, we are only one hour from Bangkok.

 Click here to learn about our babies

 Elephantstay operates under the Phra Kochabaan Foundation, a registered non profit organisation.
 Therefore, your participation in the program directly benefits the welfare of our retired and non working elephants.
 The program involves living with, caring for and learning about elephants.
 Everyday you will ride, feed, water and bathe your elephant in the river.
 Guided by English speaking professionals in a program that allows you to form a personal relationship with your elephant and be a part of practical elephant conservation.